SAP/sap-btp-service-operator/README.md

 - `parametersFrom`: enables you to specify one or more secrets, and the corresponding keys within those secrets, holding JSON-formatted parameters to be sent to the broker.
 The `parametersFrom` field is a list that supports multiple sources referenced per `spec`, defining an asymmetric relationship where the `ServiceInstance` resource can define several related secrets.
 - `watchParametersFromChanges`: (boolean) This field determines whether changes to the secret values referenced in `parametersFrom` should trigger an automatic update of the service instance.
 This enables the service instance to reconcile and react to changes in its referenced secrets.
-When set to true, any change to the referenced secret values will cause the service instance to be updated.
+If `true`, any change to the referenced secret values will cause the service instance to update.
 Defaults to `false`.

-**Note**: When `watchParametersFromChanges` is true, Secret updates are tracked.

-While you may use either or both of `parameters` and `parametersFrom` fields, `watchParametersFromChanges` if selected, must be used with `parametersFrom`.
+While you may use either or both of `parameters` and `parametersFrom` fields, selected `watchParametersFromChanges` must be used with `parametersFrom`.

 If multiple sources in the `parameters` and `parametersFrom` blocks are specified, the final payload merges all of them at the top level.